 svp Marketing & Sales DEVELOPMENT, WINE CLUB DIRECTOR

-Molly comes to Bedell with a wealth of experience in New York City, including her position as Executive Events Marketing Director for AOL since 2003.
-She has also held significant positions related to Marketing, Public Relations, Client Relations and major multi-media events for The Hearst Corporation (O, The Oprah Magazine, Town & Country, Cosmopolitan), Condé Nast's House & Garden Magazine, O the Oprah Magazine, and Robert Mondavi Winery.
-Molly resides in Sea Cliff, LI with her husband John and her five year old daughter Frances.
+Molly comes to Bedell Cellars with a wealth of over 18 years experience in New York City, including her most recent position as Executive Events Marketing Director for AOL since 2003.
+She has also held significant management and account executive positions related to Marketing, Public Relations, Client Relations and major multi-media events for The Hearst Corporation (O, The Oprah Magazine, Town & Country, Cosmopolitan), Condé Nast's House & Garden Magazine, the Robert Mondavi Winery and Saatchi & Saatchi.
+Molly resides in Sea Cliff, LI with her husband John and her six year old daughter Frances.
 They are expecting their second child in May.
 She also owns a home on the North Fork of LI in Mattituck, NY.

 Amy Finno Israel

 Amy joined Bedell from VH1, where she was Senior Manager of Integrated Marketing from 2006-2009.
 While at VH1, Amy facilitated the marketing and selling of the VH1 Soul property to advertisers including developing the first franchise VH1 SoulStage.
 She holds a B.S. in Marketing and Communications from Long Island University.

 Jonathan is a long-time media executive who joined Bedell after a stint as SVP of Programming & Distribution for RHI Entertainment.
 Jonathan's first foray into the wine and food world came when he was founding Head of Development for cable television’s Food Network.
 In the early years of Food Network’s development he played an important role discovering and fostering the young television careers of Emeril Lagasse, Bobby Flay, Mario Batali and Wolfgang Puck.